uAtomicBoolean/sleek-ui/docs-sleek-ui/theming.md

 ## Widget theming
 > [!NOTE]
 > You can check the widget's theming properties.
+> All widgets' theming properties are prefixed with `t-`.

-All widgets have a set of theming properties, prefixed by `t-`, to allow you to easily customize them, or use another widget's properties like the `UFloatingButton`.
+All widgets have a set of theming properties to allow you to easily customize them, or use another widget's properties like the `UFloatingButton`.
 You can customize a widget by creating a new component and inheriting the desired widget:
 ```slint
 import { UIcon } from "@sleek-ui/widget-theme.slint";